r-ramos2/Wild-Rydes-Serverless-Web-Application/README.md

 1. Open AWS Console, then search for CodeCommit.
 2. Click on "Create repository."
-3. For Repository name, use "wildrydes-site," then click "Create".
+3. For Repository name, use 'wildrydes-site', then click "Create".

 ## Step 2: Configure CodeCommit and IAM Permissions